jordy-silva/ci-western_onion-msp/README.md

 The site has been tested in multiple browsers Chrome & Safari in MacOS and Chrome on Android 10 phones to ensure compatibility and responsiveness.

 The following manual tests have been carried out:
-- Make mongoDB inaccesible and attempt all webapp functionalities that require a mongoDB call
+- Make mongoDB inaccessible and attempt all webapp functionalities that require a mongoDB call
 - Take the network down and attempt to send a report by email
 - Submit form without all the fields filled
 - Add new beneficiary and payout